Skip to main content

 Identity Connection (Kind 35521)

-A Kind 35521 is a verifiable Nostr event published by an end-user to announce that their Nostr public key is linked to a Legacy Identity Provider (LIDP) account, such as a Discord or X account.
+A Kind 35521 is a publicly verifiable Nostr event published by an end-user to announce that their Nostr public key is linked to a Legacy Identity Provider (LIDP) account.

 Crucially, because an end-user could lie about owning an account, Kind 35521 alone is insufficient.
-It must encapsulate cryptographic proof signed by a trusted third party—an Identity Authority (IA).
+It must reference cryptographic proof signed by a trusted third party—an Identity Authority (IA).

 Event Structure